silvernine209/nlp_bitcoin_trading/README.md

 ## Model
 ### Topic Modeling
 Various combinations of techniques and hyperparameters were tried.
-Ultimately, **Frequency-inverse Document Frequency (Tf-idf)** was used for bag-of-word algorithm to capture terms appearing infrequently.
+Ultimately, **Term Frequency-Inverse Document Frequency (Tf-idf)** was used for bag-of-word algorithm to capture terms appearing infrequently.
 Then, **Latent Dirichlet Allocation (LDA)** was used for clustering algorithm to form the topics.
 Besides the fact that LDA resulted in better topic clusters, LDA also produces topic vectors that's manageable in terms of number of vectors (same as number of generated topics) that could be fed into predictive models.
 Some of other combinations used were **CountVectorizer**, **Non-negative Matrix Factorization (NMF)**, and **Correlation Explanation (CorEX)**.
 Below is an image of 13 topics and most dominant words picked up by Tf-idf & LDA models.
 ![Topic Words](img/topic_words.PNG)